Digital Realty Trust Inc. [DLR] stock Downgrade by Robert W. Baird analyst, price target now $144

-Digital Realty Trust Inc. [NYSE: DLR] plunged by -$5.48 during the normal trading session on Monday and reaching a high of $148.00 during the day while it closed the day at $143.72.
-Digital Realty Trust Inc. stock has also gained 2.14% of its value over the past 7 days.
-However, DLR stock has inclined by 15.49% in the 3 months of the year.
-Over the past six months meanwhile, it has gained 9.07% and gained 20.03% year-on date.
+Digital Realty Trust Inc. [NYSE: DLR] loss -0.05% on the last trading session, reaching $154.15 price per share at the time.
+Digital Realty Trust Inc. represents 260.41 million in outstanding shares, while the company has a total market value of $40.14 billion with the latest information.
+DLR stock price has been found in the range of $153.54 to $158.36.

-The market cap for DLR stock reached $36.99 billion, with 257.36 million shares outstanding and 257.36 million shares in the current float.
-Compared to the average trading volume of 3.87M shares, DLR reached a trading volume of 2077795 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 3.88M shares, DLR reached a trading volume of 1627142 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Digital Realty Trust Inc. [DLR]:
+Here is what top equities market gurus are saying about Digital Realty Trust Inc. [DLR]:

 Robert W. Baird have made an estimate for Digital Realty Trust Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 13, 2020.
 The new note on the price target was released on January 16, 2020, representing the official price target for Digital Realty Trust Inc. stock.
 On September 19, 2019, analysts increased their price target for DLR shares from 118 to 122.